op1hacks/op1repacker/README.md

 Pull requests should be opened against the `dev` branch.
 I like to only push tested new versions to master.
 You can also let me know of possible mods you would like to see by openning a new issue and describing the mod.
-Keep in mind that new features can't be added.
-Only changes to what's already in the firmware are possible.
+Keep in mind that new features can't be added - only changes to what's already in the firmware are possible.